sekkigit/Home-Lab/README.md

    - Install Samba
    - Install Plex media server
    - Install Docker, Docker-compose
-   - Run Portainer, Homer, Nginx Proxy Menager, OpenSpeedTest, Watchtower, Grafana, Prometheus, CrowdSec , Node Exporter, and Cadvisor
+   - Run Portainer, Homer, Nginx Proxy Manager, MariaDB, OpenSpeedTest, Watchtower, Grafana, Prometheus, CrowdSec , Node Exporter, and Cadvisor
    - Configure and run UFW (firewall)
    - Display basic info about server

 # Script installs:

-   - Cockpit
+   - Cockpit               => graphical interface to administer servers
-   - Samba
+   - Samba                 => enables Linux / Unix machines to communicate with Windows machines in a network.
-   - Plex
+   - Plex                  => find and access all the media
-   - CrowdSec
-   - Docker
+   - CrowdSec              => analyze behaviors, respond to attacks & share signals across the community
+   - Docker                => enables you to separate your applications from your infrastructure
-   - Docker-compose
+   - Docker-compose        => tool that help define and share multi-container applications
-   - Portainer
+   - Portainer             => self-service container service delivery platform
-   - Homer
+   - Homer                 => static html/js dashboard, generated from the source in /src using webpack
-   - Nginx Proxy Menager
+   - Nginx Proxy Manager   => reverse proxy management system running on Docker
+   - MariaDB               => relational databases
-   - OpenSpeedTest
+   - OpenSpeedTest         => HTML5 Network Performance Estimation Tool
-   - Watchtower
+   - Watchtower            => application that monitors your running containers for changes to the image
-   - Grafana
+   - Grafana               => analytics & monitoring solution for every database
-   - Prometheus
+   - Prometheus            => scrapes metrics from instrumented jobs
-   - Node Exporter
+   - Node Exporter         => prometheus exporter for server level and OS level metrics with configurable metric collectors
-   - Cadvisor
+   - Cadvisor              => provides container users an understanding of the resource usage and performance characteristics of their running containers

 # Step one